Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 1. 👉 I do not understand this child

-👉 The poet says that he is unable to understand his own son and feels confused about his personality and behaviour.
+👉 The poet says that he is unable to understand his own son and feels confused about his thoughts, behavior, and personality.

 2. 👉 Though we have lived together now

-👉 They have been living in the same house for a long time.
+👉 Although they have been living together in the same house for a long time,

 3. 👉 In the same house for years.
 I know

-👉 Even after spending many years together, he feels unfamiliar with him.
+👉 Even after spending many years together under the same roof, the father feels unfamiliar with his son.

 4. 👉 Nothing of him, so try to build

-👉 He admits that he knows almost nothing about his son and now tries to form a relationship.
+👉 He admits that he knows almost nothing about his son and now tries to rebuild their relationship.

 5. 👉 Up a relationship from how